EC Default Banner

 If you are beyond your statutory school leaving date* and satisfy the residence requirements set out by the Scottish Funding Council you can apply for funding for a college course.

 *Students who are 16 by the 30 September can apply for funding from the start of the course.
-Students who are 16 between 1 October 2023 and 28 February 2024 can still apply for funding, however any award you are eligible to receive will not start until January 2024.
+Students who are 16 between 1 October 2023 and 28 February 2024 can still apply for funding, however, any award you are eligible to receive will not start until January 2024.

-Generally, you should meet the criteria below:
+Generally, you should meet these criteria

 • Ordinarily resident* in the UK for 3 years before 13th August 2023